Premium collections for doors, windows and parquet

 The chosen glass type determines how much light passes through, how much you can see from one side to the other, and how the door looks on the wall.
 Any Kulttur model can be configured as a single door or double interior door with glass, using the same glass type across all leaves.

-Interior doors with sandblasted glass — Sandblasted glass is treated chemically or mechanically to become translucent: it lets light through but blurs outlines, protecting privacy.
+Sandblasted glass is treated chemically or mechanically to become translucent: it lets light through but blurs outlines, protecting privacy.
 It is the most common choice for bedrooms and offices — a balance between light and confidentiality.
+The look is elegant, with a fine texture that suits both modern and classic interiors.

-Interior doors with matte glass — Matte glass has a more uniform and opaque finish than sandblasted glass, providing the highest level of privacy among translucent variants.
-Ideal for bathrooms, studios or spaces where privacy is priority but you don't want to give up light entirely.
+Matte glass has a more uniform and opaque finish than sandblasted glass, providing the highest level of privacy among translucent variants.
+It is an ideal choice for bathrooms, studios or spaces where privacy is the priority but you don't want to give up light entirely.
+Matte glass works very well on white doors or in dark shades, with a strong contrast effect.

-Interior doors with stained glass — Doors with stained glass add a strong decorative element: glass with coloured, textured or geometric patterns that turn the door into a visual accent.
-Suitable for living-room entries, dining rooms or projects with classical or eclectic architectural elements.
+Doors with stained glass add a strong decorative element: glass with coloured, textured or geometric patterns that turn the door into a visual accent.
+Suitable for living-room entries, dining rooms or projects with classic or eclectic elements.

-Interior doors with clear glass — Clear glass lets the maximum amount of light through and offers full visibility between rooms.
-Ideal for kitchens connected to the dining area, open offices or living rooms where you want visual continuity.
+Clear glass lets the maximum amount of light through and offers full visibility between rooms.
+Ideal for kitchens connected to the dining area, open offices or living rooms where you want visual continuity between spaces.
 On request, tempered glass is available — recommended in high-traffic projects or homes with children.

 Popular configurations for interior doors with glass